 - Toric Lens

 This is the second most common IOL implanted (approximately 15% of the time).
-It will correct both spherical error and astigmatism.
+It will correct both spherical error and astigmatism (irregular cornea).
 The patient will usually select this lens with a focal point at distance.
 This allows the patient to see well at distance without prescription glasses.
 However, the patient may still need a weak pair of glasses for distance to see perfectly and will definitely require reading glasses.
-There is an extra cost associated with this IOL that most insurers do not cover.
+There is an extra cost associated with this IOL that is not covered by insurance.

-Once the cloudy lens has been removed the artificial IOL is implanted in the eye.
+Once the cloudy lens has been removed, the artificial IOL (that you have chosen), is implanted in the eye.
 Advanced foldable IOLs can be inserted through the same small incision through which the original lens was removed.
-This significantly reduces recovery times while improving safety and reducing the risk of bleeding, scarring, irritation, and distortion.
 The entire procedure with Dr. Murrell lasts just 10-15 minutes.

 Is Cataract Surgery Painful?

 Some people put off replacing their cataract-clouded lenses because they fear the surgery will be painful.
-The reality is that this procedure is painless.
+The reality is that this procedure has minimal to no discomfort.
 You can choose your anesthetic.
-Most patients opt for a mild sedative to help them relax, and then use only anesthetic eye drops during the procedure.
+Some patients opt for a mild sedative to help them relax, and then use only anesthetic eye drops prior to the procedure and during if needed.

 After your surgery, you may have some minor eye discomfort, but this is easily manageable with over-the-counter pain medication.